Rank (album)

-Rank is the only standalone official live album by English band the Smiths.
-It was released a year after the band’s breakup, in September 1988, by their British record company Rough Trade, and reached No. 2 in the British charts.
+Rank is the only official live album by the English band the Smiths.
+It was released in September 1988, a year after the band's breakup, through Rough Trade Records, and reached No. 2 in the British charts.
 In the United States, the album was released on Sire Records and made No. 77.

 Background

 Rank was released as a contractual obligation.
-It was recorded almost two years earlier on 23 October 1986 at National Ballroom in Kilburn, London, and is a fourteen-track distillation (of 21 songs) by singer Morrissey from the complete concert recording that had earlier been transmitted by BBC Radio 1.
+It was recorded almost two years earlier on 23 October 1986 at National Ballroom in Kilburn, London, and is a fourteen-track distillation (of 20 songs) by singer Morrissey from the complete concert recording that had earlier been transmitted by BBC Radio 1.
 The album rode high on the Smiths nostalgia and the success of Morrissey's debut solo album, Viva Hate, earlier the same year.

 The songs omitted from the recording of the Kilburn show are: "I Want the One I Can't Have", "There Is a Light That Never Goes Out", "Frankly, Mr. Shankly", "Never Had No One Ever", "Meat Is Murder", and "How Soon Is Now?"
 Also, some edits can be readily heard in the concert itself, such as at the end of "I Know It's Over" when the crowd starts cheering.
 In late 2008 video footage appeared from the show on YouTube.